arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 This code controls a [servo motor](https://store.arduino.cc/products/grove-servo) connected to Pin 5 (D2) using PWM.
 As with any motor if the current is being drawn due to the motor needing too much power the board resets.

 ***You should always use an external power supply when powering a servo.
-Servo motor consume very high amounts of current when initiated, which can reset your board or damage it.***
+Servo motors consume very high amounts of current when initiated, which can reset your board or damage it.***

 ![Servo Motor Circuit](./assets/circuitServo.png)